Irish Ferries warns of further disruption on Dublin-Holyhead route

 The delivery of the €147 million vessel to Ireland had been delayed by German shipbuilder FSG which, in a statement, attributed the delay to receiving parts late from suppliers.

-As a result of the delay, ICG rearranged 85 per cent of the 5,746 cancelled bookings that were due to travel to France.
-However, as of June 22nd, 15 per cent were unresolved.
+As a result of the delay, ICG rearranged or refunded 98 per cent of the 5,746 cancelled bookings that were due to travel to France.
+Of those, 15 per cent were cancelled and refunded, 2.5 per cent opted for land-bridge and the remaining 82.5 per cent were moved to alternate Irish Ferries sailings.

 In a note to clients, Davy equity analyst Stephen Furlong said the Ulysses delay is likely to hit revenue by around €2 million a week.